Maa Shailaputri – Navratri Day 1 Puja Vidhi, Mantra & Significance

 Introduction

-The name “Shailaputri” itself reflects her identity – Shail means “mountain,” and Putri means “daughter.”
-She represents the essence of purity, grounding, and stability in spiritual practice.
-Worshipping her on the first day of Navratri is considered essential, as she sets the spiritual foundation for the remaining eight days.
+Her name explains that —Shaila means “mountain,” and Putri means “daughter.”
+She is for purity, strength, and staying grounded.
+Praying to this goddess on the first day is considered very important because she sets the spiritual tone for the rest of the days.

 Who is Maa Shailaputri (Day 1 of Navratri)?